 What I want for today's recipe is tofu with a firm dry exterior and a chewy center.
 To achieve this we will bake the tofu.
 This will give us the texture we want and give the tofu a dry surface.
 The dry surface will soak up sauce and give the tofu more flavor.

-Of course to give the tofu more flavor we will need a flavorful sauce.
-In the past I liked using oyster sauce and chicken stock but now those are a on the bad list.
+Of course, to give the tofu more flavor we will need a flavorful sauce.
+In the past, I liked using the oyster sauce and chicken stock but now those are on the bad list.
 Gout sufferers should restrict shellfish and anything with bone and chicken stock is made with bone.

 So we will use dried shiitake mushrooms to create our broth and flavor with hoisin.

-To create our broth soak 4 (or more) dried shiitake mushrooms in three quarters cup water for at least 2 hours.
+To create our broth soak 4 (or more) dried shiitake mushrooms in a three-quarters cup water for at least 2 hours.
 I usually do them overnight in the fridge.
-This will hydrate the mushrooms and create mushroom broth.
+This will hydrate the mushrooms and create a mushroom broth.
 Do not worry the mushrooms will also go into the dish.

 All that said lets get to cooking.
-We need 8oz of super firm tofu, since the oven will be on lets cook the entire one pound package.
-We can save the left over for latter.
+We need 8oz of super firm tofu, since the oven will be on let's cook the entire one-pound package.
+We can save the leftover for later.
 To bake we need to cut the tofu into roughly 3/4 inch cubes.
-Use a baking sheet lined with a silicon mat or parchment paper.
+Use a baking sheet lined with a silicone mat or parchment paper.
 Place the tofu on the baking sheet with space between the cubes.
-This will allow air flow around the tofu and help the edges dry out.
+This will allow airflow around the tofu and help the edges dry out.
 Bake them at 400F for 40 minutes, turning about half the way thru.
 If you forget to turn them do not worry they will be fine.